"Entry Inhibitors (including Fusion Inhibitors) and CCR5 Co-receptor Antagonist

 The frequency and severity of adverse reactions associated with the use of RETROVIR are greater in patients with more advanced infection at the time of initiation of therapy.

-Table 3 summarizes events reported at a statistically significant greater incidence for patients receiving RETROVIR in a monotherapy study.
+Table 3 summarizes adverse reactions reported at a statistically significant greater incidence for subjects receiving oral RETROVIR in a monotherapy trial.

-Table 3: Percentage (%) of Patients With Adverse Reactionsa
+Table 3: Percentage (%) of Subjects with Adverse

 |Adverse Reaction||RETROVIR 500 mg/day